 - to access and use the features of streaming video

 - to measure scholarly impact.

 But you might just do a keyword search on this page for the name of a vendor whose platform vexes you.

 1. General help pages from widely used providers

 VT Libraries help services

-The library homepage includes a Quicklinks menu, directing users to pages highly used by undergrads, grad students, and faculty.
+The library homepage includes a QuickLinks menu, directing users to pages highly used by undergrads, grad students, and faculty.
 A site map link appears below the maroon swoosh on the bottom of library webpages.

 The Ask a Librarian links appearing throughout the site direct you to people who can help you by phone call, text, or email -- along with a searchable directory of answers to frequently asked questions.

 Our various research guides page direct you to resources in academic subjects as well as tools and techniques for using the resources and services of the Virginia Tech libraries and other other academic libraries.
-You can search by keywords across the guides.

 The Virginia Tech Libraries belong to non-profit, university-based repositories like ICPSR (numerical data), QDR (qualitative data), and Roper Center (public opinion polls).
 Those repositories typically offer information more broadly about research methods, data-related issues, and instructional materials.
 We also buy data collections from commercial vendors.